-Lamenting the loss of traditional Khmer cooking skills during the troubled times of the late 1970s, Chef Kethana, upon returning to her birthplace in the 1990s opened restaurants in Phnom Penh and Siem Reap.
+Lamenting the loss of traditional Khmer cooking skills during the troubled times of the late 1970s, Chef Kethana, upon returning to her birthplace in 2002, opened restaurants in Phnom Penh and Siem Reap.

 Chef Kethana’s mission was to serve the kind of food that her mother and grandmother taught her to make, that she fondly recalls eating as a girl growing up in the capital.